+Step Action

-Step Action 1 Go to your connection's profile page.
-More Business Complete Analytics 2 Click More. ⇔ Share Profile 3 Click Recommend.
-Save to PDF Give Kudos 4 Fill out the Relationship and Position at the time fields of the recommendations pop-up window.
-PP Request a Recommendation recommendations pop-up window.
-Recommend Recommend 5 Click Next.
-Unfollow Water communication in the manager field ≜ × Remove Connection 6 Write your recommendation in the message field.
-Report / Block 7 Click Send.
+1 Go to your connection's profile page.
+More Business Complete Analytics Analytics

+2 Click More.
+Share Profile

+3 Click Recommend.
+Save to PDF

+4 Fill out the Relationship and Position at the time fields of the recommendations pop-up window.
+99 Request a Recommendation E Recommend

+5 Click Next.
+O Unfollow

+6 Write your recommendation in the message field.
+Remove Connection

+7 Click Send.